nowshad-hasan/interview-preparation/preparations/database.md

   * CROSS JOIN: Returns all records where each row from the first table is combined with each row from the second table (i.e., returns the Cartesian product of the sets of rows from the joined tables).
 Note that a CROSS JOIN can either be specified using the CROSS JOIN syntax (“explicit join notation”) or (b) listing the tables in the FROM clause separated by commas without using a WHERE clause to supply join criteria (“implicit join notation”).

-  * Self Join This is a particular case when one table joins to itself, with one or two aliases to avoid confusion.
+  * SELF JOIN: This is a particular case when one table joins to itself, with one or two aliases to avoid confusion.
 A self join can be of any type, as long as the joined tables are the same.
 A self join is rather unique in that it involves a relationship with only one table.
 The common example is when company has a hierarchal reporting structure whereby one member of staff reports to another.
 Self Join can be Outer Join or Inner Join.

 * <b>Write a SQL query using UNION ALL (not UNION) that uses the WHERE clause to eliminate duplicates.
 Why might you want to do this?</b></br>